 Please note, we are also limiting the number of visitors who can be in the center at any given time.
 This means that if you are physically able to do so, we may ask you to wait in your car until your appointment.
 In addition, no person may accompany you to your visit.
 If someone is required for your care they will be allowed to accompany you at the discretion of the office.
 We encourage patients to avoid bringing children to our practices unless the child is the patient.

-The Moderna COVID vaccine is available at all three Lifespan Urgent Care locations.
-If you are at least 18 years old, visit a location during our regular hours or schedule ahead online.
+The Moderna COVID vaccine and booster shots are available at all three Lifespan Urgent Care locations.
+If you are at least 18 years old, visit a location during our regular business hours.

 COVID-19 Testing Provided